 - Couples in which the male has mild to moderate decreased semen quality

 - Women with ovulatory disorders who respond well to fertility medication

 THE IUI PROCESS

 During IUI, women can expect:

-Ovulation monitoring with a combination of at-home (home ovulation predictor kits) and clinic (ultrasound, blood tests) techniques.
+- Ovulation monitoring with a combination of at-home (home ovulation predictor kits) and clinic techniques (ultrasound, blood tests).

-The man’s role is to provide a semen sample on the morning of insemination.
+The male partner’s role is to provide a semen sample on the morning of insemination.
 The semen sample is prepared and then inserted through the cervix and into the uterus by a thin plastic catheter.
 The procedure takes place in the clinic and is relatively painless.